 • Press the Settings icon, scroll to the bottom and locate the function listed as Lock.

-• Enter a 4-digit pin number you can remember, and then enter it twice.
+• Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• For locking a Nest in Heat or Cool mode, select your maximum and minimum temperature range before tapping Lock at the bottom of the screen.
+• For locking a Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

-For unlocking it, open the settings and choose Unlock.
-Once you enter your 4-digit pin, the Nest will be unlocked.
+To unlock a Nest, open the settings and choose Unlock.
+After you've entered the 4-digit pin, your device will be unlocked.

-8. Controlling Your Nest Thermostat from Your Phone
+8. How to Control a Nest Thermostat from a Phone

-Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:
+Before you can make adjustments for a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:

-• Download the Google Home app or, with premium Nest models, the Nest app to your phone.
+• Download the Google Home app or, if you have an advanced model, the Nest app to your phone.

 • Hook up your Nest Thermostat.